Definition – A Beautiful Hands

 Moisturisers after bath: Apply moisturisers immediately after bathing and softly pat your skin dry to retain some moisture.
 This is the most suitable time to rub your creams or creams, as the water gets surrounded in your casing.

 Wear gloves: Prolonged contact with water container dry out your hands.
 Hence, it is required to wear rubber gloves while laundry the dishes.
-The gloves give a shield from hand dryness.
+However, the gloves give a shield from hand dryness.

 Use sunscreen: It is essential to protect the exposed skin from the sun’s harsh ultraviolet (UV) rays.
 Use sunscreen with an SPF25 and upstairs to moisturise the skin and protect it from UV rays.